COVID-19 (Coronavirus) Frequently Asked Questions

 Please contact SGSSS and we will assess the impact of the cancellation or suspension of your internship on a case by case basis.

-No. However, if your personal circumstances meant you were not in a position (temporarily) to continue with your research, a funded extension will be considered.
-Please see Q5.7 for information on how to apply for an extension.
+No. However, if your personal circumstances meant you were not in a position (temporarily) to continue with your research and you have not already received a COVID-19 related extension, a funded extension may be considered.
+Please see the Extensions section below for more details on the extension process.

 Now that HEI campuses have closed, there is an expectation that University staff will continue working from home.
 As such it is expected that you would also continue with your PhD research while your home institution’s campus remains closed.
 Please make sure you check with your home institution regarding their remote working guidance.
 If your personal circumstances meant you were not in a position to (temporarily) continue with your research, a funded extension will be considered.
-Please see Q5.7 for information on extensions.
+Please see the Extensions section for more information.

 Please click here to view a message on our training plan from Dr Joanna Ferrie, SGSSS Deputy Director (Training).